UPDATED May 26 | A few changes have been made for the second rollout to people above 18, including an updated advisory for nursing women.

 What happens if you don’t sign up?

-Assuming that you have already signed up for Pick but have yet to be vaccinated, you will remain in line to receive the Covid-19 vaccine from either Pfizer/ BioNTech or the one from Sinovac.
+Assuming that you have already signed up for NIP but have yet to be vaccinated, you will remain in line to receive the Covid-19 vaccine from either Pfizer-BioNTech or the one from Sinovac.

 The same applies if you have signed up for the AstraZeneca vaccine but are deemed unsuited for the vaccine.

-The government is also considering vaccines from CanSino Biologics and Russia’s Sputnik V vaccine for Pick but these have yet to receive regulatory approval.
+The government is also considering vaccines from CanSino Biologics and Russia’s Sputnik V vaccine for NIP but these have yet to receive regulatory approval.

 For the current phase of the mainstream vaccination programme, the government is prioritising people above 60 years old, people with chronic illnesses, people with disabilities and frontliners who missed out on the first phase of the vaccination programme.

-The pace is relatively slow at around 22,500 doses per day but is expected to pick up in June when more vaccine supplies are delivered.
+The pace is expected to go even faster in June when more vaccine supplies are delivered.

 What are the benefits of signing up for the AstraZeneca vaccine?